 - J. After successful completion of the practicum, students complete 600 clock hours of supervised counseling internship in roles and settings with clients relevant to their specialty area.
-(Doane Masters in Counseling program requires 800 hours due to licensing requirements). - K. Internship students complete at least 240 clock hours of direct service. - L. Internship students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the internship, provided by (1) the site supervisor, (2) counselor education program faculty, or (3) a student supervisor who is under the supervision of a counselor education program faculty member. - M. Internship students participate in an average of 11⁄2 hours per week of group supervision on a regular schedule throughout the internship.
+(Masters of Arts in Counseling program requires 800 hours). - K. Internship students complete at least 240 clock hours of direct service (Masters of Arts in Counseling program requires 320 hours). - L. Internship students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the internship, provided by (1) the site supervisor, (2) counselor education program faculty, or (3) a student supervisor who is under the supervision of a counselor education program faculty member. - M. Internship students participate in an average of 11⁄2 hours per week of group supervision on a regular schedule throughout the internship.
 Group supervision must be provided by a counselor education program faculty member or a student supervisor who is under the supervision of a counselor education program faculty member.